- What is PCO?

 Why is this happening?

-Most digital marketers still practice trial and error strategies when it comes to post-click optimization.
+Most digital marketers still practice trial and error strategies when it comes to landing page optimization.
 Advertising technology has made significant advancements in recent years because you can now micro-target ads, optimize and personalize them, and even create ads at scale.
-The same isn’t true for post-click landing pages.
+The same isn’t true for landing pages.

 What is landing page optimization?

-Post-click optimization (PCO) is everything that happens between the ad click and the conversion.
+Landing page optimization (LPO) is everything that happens between the ad click and the conversion.
 It begins with an optimized post-click landing page and ends with a personalized thank you page and email.
 In its entirety, the process enables marketers to create, optimize, and personalize post-click landing pages at scale to maximize conversions:

-The post-click landing page should be designed as a natural extension of the ad clicked.
+The landing page should be designed as a natural extension of the ad clicked.
 Each element on the page should notify the visitor they’ve landed at the right place, and that the offer they wanted is only a CTA click away.

-To demonstrate, iperceptions’s post-click landing page is set up for conversion very well.
-The ad promotes their buyer’s kit and sends people to the post-click landing page that follows:
+To demonstrate, iperceptions’s landing page is set up for conversion very well.
+The ad promotes their buyer’s kit and sends people to the landing page that follows:

 - The ad and post-click landing page headline are identical.

 - The same image is included on both ad and post-click landing page, which previews the offer.

 - The branding colors are the same, establishing relevancy and letting the visitor know they are in the correct place.